Donald Trump Signals He Will Defy Supreme Court Rulings, Harvard Law Professor Warns, Citing Call For Recusals

-With the United States Supreme Court set to hear a major case next month on the release of his tax returns, Donald Trump on Tuesday called on two of the court’s more liberal justices, Sonia Sotomayor and Ruth Bader Ginsburg, to recuse themselves from ruling on any cases involving him.
-But according to Harvard University constitutional law scholar Laurence Tribe, Trump’s calls for the two recusals may have wider implications.
+With the United States Supreme Court set to hear a major case next month on the release of his tax returns, Donald Trump on Tuesday called for two of the court’s more liberal justices, Sonia Sotomayor and Ruth Bader Ginsburg, to recuse themselves from ruling on any cases involving him.
+According to Harvard University constitutional law scholar Laurence Tribe, Trump’s demands for the two recusals may have wider implications.

-Calling the demand that Sotomayor and Ginsburg step aside “preposterous,” Tribe warned on his Twitter account that that the calls were a signal that “Trump might defy a 5-4 or 6-3 SCOTUS ruling against his administration going forward.”
+Describing the president’s call for the justices to recuse themselves “preposterous,” Tribe warned on his Twitter account that this action could signal that “Trump might defy a 5-4 or 6-3 SCOTUS ruling against his administration going forward.”

-Trump first made his demand for the recusals of Sotomayor and Ginsburg via Twitter, but repeated his calls during a Tuesday press conference in India, where he concluded a brief state visit on Tuesday, according to an account by The Washington Post.
+The president first made his demand for the recusals of Sotomayor and Ginsburg via Twitter, but repeated his calls during a press conference on Tuesday in India, where he concluded a brief state visit, according to an account by The Washington Post.

-Ginsburg, Trump said in India, “went wild during the campaign when I was running,” in 2016.
-He was referring to comments made at that time in which the now-86-year-old justice described Trump as a “faker.”
-Trump, at that time still a candidate for president, said during his campaign that Ginsburg should resign from the bench because “her mind is shot.”
+Ginsburg, Trump said in his speech, “went wild during the campaign when I was running,” in 2016.
+He was referring to comments made at the time in which the now-86-year-old justice described Trump as a “faker.”
+The president, at that time still a candidate, said during his campaign that Ginsburg should resign from the bench because “her mind is shot.”

-Ginsburg later apologized for the remarks, which were unusual for Supreme Court justices, who generally refrain from publicly discussing current political events or personalities.
+She later apologized for the remarks, which was an unusual move for a Supreme Court justice, as members of the highest court in the U.S. generally refrain from publicly discussing current political events or personalities.

 According to the Post account, Trump’s attack on Sotomayor was provoked not by any comments made in an interview, but by her dissenting opinion in a recent immigration case.
-The justice wrote in the dissent that the Supreme Court has been too quick to grant the federal government “emergency” rulings, and that the government was too quick to ask for such rulings.
+The justice wrote in the dissent that the Supreme Court has been too quick to grant the federal government “emergency” rulings and that the government was too quick to ask for such rulings.

-In his comments to the press on Tuesday, Trump accused Sotomayor of attempting to “shame” her fellow Supreme Court justices into voting “her way,” which Trump described as “so inappropriate,” according to the Post account.
+In his comments to the press on Tuesday, Trump accused Sotomayor of attempting to “shame” her fellow Supreme Court justices into voting “her way,” which Trump described as “so inappropriate.”

 The Post also noted, however, that the Trump administration sought 20 “emergency” actions from the Supreme Court in the first 30 months of his term.
 By contrast, in the combined 16 years of the George W. Bush and Barack Obama presidencies, the federal government requested only eight “emergency” actions by SCOTUS.